fabiofalopes/tidalcycles-/README.md

 # tidalcycles-

-Some random experimets #1 -- folder tidal
+Some random experimets #1 using tidalcycles -- folder tidal